 The RCC continued to explore opportunities to engage with the EU macro-regional strategies, in particular EUSDR and EUSAIR.
-More specifically. the RCC co-organised events with EUSDR which contributed to raising awareness about the strategy from the region to potential funding opportunities and assessing the respective needs for a better participation in these strategies.
+More specifically, the RCC co-organised events with EUSDR which contributed to raising awareness about the strategy and its mechanisms, introducing RCC participants from the region to potential funding opportunities and assessing the respective needs for a better participation in these strategies.

-The mixed picture in the region is illustrated by the EC's Enlargement Strategy Paper and Progress important structural shortcomings.
+The mixed picture in the region is illustrated by the EC's Enlargement Strategy Paper and Progress Reports of 9 November 2016.
+According to the EC, in a number of economies, important steps forward have been made.
+Nevertheless, reforms are moving at varying speeds and most economies still face important structural shortcomings.
 EC notes that the attractiveness of the EU in the enlargement economies has been partly affected by the economic downturn and scepticism regarding the European project.
 EC will continue to focus efforts on the "fundamentals first" approach, namely the rule of law, including security, fundamental rights, democratic institutions and public administration reform, as well as on economic development and competitiveness.